kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      - Comments
    * - launch_list_id
      - int
-     - ID on the basis of which contacts who clicked on the unsubscribe link can be identified -
+     - ID on the basis of which contacts who clicked on the unsubscribe link can be identified.
+       In the case of on event emails, there is no availability limit for the launch_list_id.
+For batch emails, it lasts for 2 months.
+     -
    * - email_id
      - int